Javascript is not enabled.

 Home: Understand insurance coverage of home-based care; arrange for home modifications, medical equipment, personal care, medical care, therapies, meals, transportation, visitors/socialization, prescriptions

-Get help.
-If you’re unable to manage all aspects of the transition because you’re involved from a distance or because of other responsibilities, consider enlisting the help ofa geriatric care manager, an aging life care expert, or a case manager associated with their insurance.
+Getting help from a pro.
+If you’re unable to manage all aspects of the transition because you’re involved from a distance or because of other responsibilities, consider enlisting the help of a geriatric care manager, an aging life care expert, or a case manager associated with their insurance.
 There are also patient advocates at hospitals or in some private practices.

-In any transition, you’ll be advocating for your loved ones, ensuring they are informed as appropriate, that care plans are in their best interests, and that they receive quality care along the way.
+In any transition, you’ll be advocating for your loved ones, ensuring they are informed as appropriate, that care plans are in their best interests and that they receive high quality care along the way.

 Check admission status.
 If your loved one’s Medicare is paying for the hospital, find out if they are under "observation status" and how that could affect Medicare coverage if they are discharged to a rehabilitation facility.